Srichakra-D/Chat_Summarization/README.md

 mongod --dbpath /path/to/db
 ```

-Next, open a `mongosh` shell and create the database and collections:
+Next, open a `mongosh` shell and create the database and collections(you can use these commands):

 ```
 use chatdb